The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Small Business Saturday is a shopping holiday between Black Friday and Cyber Monday meant to drive business to locally-owned stores throughout the country.
+Small Business Saturday is a shopping holiday between Black Friday and Cyber Monday designed to drive business to locally owned stores throughout the country.
 This kind of support has a direct impact on the growth of our communities and helps keep businesses local.

-Today, we’ll provide a full-fledged guide to the many small businesses in the capital city of Bismarck, North Dakota.
-Whether you’re a foodie, a window shopper or an adventure seeker, here’s a taste of what you can find in Bismarck in a few of the city’s most popular neighborhoods.
+In this guide, we introduce you to several small businesses in North Dakota’s capital city of Bismarck.
+A recent Bankrate survey found 61% of holiday shoppers plan to shop on Small Business Saturday.
+Whether you’re a foodie, window shopper or adventure seeker, here’s a taste of what you can find in one of North Dakota’s most interesting towns.

-To get a feel for Bismarck’s past, consider stopping at the Bismarck Antique Mall on Main street, the largest antique store in Western North Dakota with over 20 dealers selling vintage goods, from mugs, clocks and vases to sports memorabilia and more.
+To get a feel for Bismarck’s past, consider stopping at the Bismarck Antique Mall on Main Avenue.
+Billed as the “largest antique store in Western North Dakota,” the mall is home to more than 20 dealers selling vintage goods ranging from mugs, clocks and vases to sports memorabilia and more.

-Shoppers looking for an eclectic, even trippy shopping experience should look no further than Many Visions, an apparel and accessories art collective that works with dozens of artists to create beautiful, bright and often psychedelic clothes, rugs, hats and more.
+Shoppers looking for an eclectic, even trippy shopping experience should look no further than Many Visions.
+This apparel and accessories art collective works with dozens of artists to create beautiful, bright and often psychedelic clothes, rugs, hats and more.

-If you’re looking for a more classic gift shop, Punky’s has clothing, bath products, local food and drink products and home decor.
-Their bath bombs are especially popular, but they work with vendors both locally and nationwide to provide gift options for everyone on your list.
+If you’re looking for a more classic gift shop, Punky’s Bath & Gift Shop offers clothing, bath products, perfumes, candles, home decor and more.
+Punky’s bath bombs are especially popular, but they work with vendors both locally and nationwide to provide gift options for everyone on your list.

 Eat and drink locally

 Prefer a more relaxed, family-friendly dining experience?
 The unique Space Aliens Grill & Bar is on the other side of town.
 As its name implies, the theme here is colorful aliens and space decor.
-You can even bring the whole family and experience the many arcade games the restaurant has to offer.
-A more adult arcade experience can be found at The CraftCade, with a whole bar filled with retro arcade games, a self-pour craft beer wall and New York-style pizza — a rarity in North Dakota.
+You can even bring the whole family to enjoy an out-of-this-world arcade experience at the restaurant.
+A more adult arcade experience can be found at The CraftCade.
+Here, you’ll find a whole bar filled with retro arcade games, a self-pour craft beer wall and New York–style pizza — a rarity in North Dakota.

-The downhome American feel continues throughout Bismarck’s food scene with restaurants like the Broadway Grill & Tavern featuring bison and beef burgers, steak and surf and turf.
-Bistro 1100, located in the middle of E Front Avenue, once a carriage house, offers a traditional American menu with a twist: Italian favorites cooked over red oak on an open grill.
+The down-home American feel throughout Bismarck’s food scene continues with restaurants like the Broadway Grill & Tavern — whose menu features bison and beef burgers, steak and surf and turf.
+Bistro 1100, which was once a carriage house located in the middle of E. Front Avenue, offers a mostly American menu with several surprise twists — including sesame-crusted ahi tuna, spicy chicken tortellini, pizzas cooked in a wood-burning oven and even vegetarian and gluten-free options.

-Beer lovers will find a lot to love about Bismark.
-You can start with classic craft beer made from local hops at Bismark Brewing, just outside the downtown area.
-A short drive to N 4th Street takes you to Stonehome Brewing’s menu with over a dozen beers on the menu, and just as many pizza options.
-For your grand finale, Laughing Sun Brewing is considered by many to be the best brewery and one of the best live music venues in Bismarck.
+Beer lovers will find a lot to love about Bismarck.
+You can start with classic craft beer made from local hops at Bismarck Brewing, located on the north side of town.
+A short drive to N. 12th Street takes you to Stonehome Brewing, offering over a dozen beers on its menu and just as many pizza options.
+For your grand finale, Laughing Sun Brewing is considered by many to be the best brewery and live music venue in Bismarck.
+While you’re here, enjoy some delicious BBQ before challenging your crew to a friendly round of axe throwing.

-Whether you’re a nature lover or a history buff, there are plenty of attractions to visit in Bismarck.
+Whether you’re a nature lover or a history buff, you have plenty of attractions to visit in Bismarck.
 One of the most popular is the Dakota Zoo.
-With over 90 acres and 600 animals, you could spend an entire day just exploring the park.
+Home to 600 animals over 90 acres, you could spend an entire day just exploring the park.
 Another kid-friendly venue worth checking out is the Super Slide Amusement Park, home to a mini-golf course and plenty of rides to enjoy.
+Keep in mind that hours may vary during the spring and fall seasons.

-If you’re looking to spend time outdoors, McDowell Dam Nature Park, five miles east of Bismarck, offers trails, a swimming area, a playground and 271 acres of land to explore.
+If you’re looking to spend time outdoors, McDowell Dam Nature Park — located 5 miles east of Bismarck — offers trails, a swimming area, a playground and 271 acres of land to explore.
 You can rent paddle boats, canoes and kayaks for a small fee.
-Keelboat Park has a river-front walk with locally-made sculptures, including by United Tribes Technical College students.
-Just off Burnt Boat Drive in north Bismarck, Chief Looking’s Village offers beautiful views of the Mississippi River and hiking trails with markers that explain the history of North Dakota’s first inhabitants.
+Keelboat Park includes a riverfront walk and some locally-made sculptures created by United Tribes Technical College students.
+Just off Burnt Boat Drive in north Bismarck, Chief Looking’s Village offers beautiful views of the Missouri River and hiking trails with markers that tell the story of North Dakota’s first inhabitants.

 Source: Google Maps